Diversity-Enhanced Reasoning for Subjective Questions: Analysis

-Our analysis reveals a positive correlation between accuracy and diversity (Figure~\ref{fig:analysis-plots}a).
-This relationship is reinforced by a strong per-task correlation between diversity and accuracy (0.9), which significantly exceeds the correlation with response length (Table~\ref{table:div-acc-correlation}).
-These results suggest that performance gains in modern reasoning models like o1 or R1 are driven by a scaling law of diversity, rather than superficial verbosity.
-Crucially, this demonstrates that optimizing for diversity does not compromise correctness but rather enhances accuracy.
+\paragraph{Accuracy-Diversity Correlations} Our analysis reveals a positive correlation between accuracy and diversity, as suggested in Table~\ref{table:div-acc-correlation}.
+This relationship is reinforced by a strong per-task correlation between diversity and accuracy (0.736 on average), which markedly exceeds the correlation with response length (0.554 on average).
+According to Table~\ref{tab:decomp-div-ds-qwen-7b} to \ref{tab:decomp-div-qwen-8b}, SFT responses are often the longest in length, but they are less factually correct.
+We also observed a tendency to repeat answers in SFT model outputs, which is likely caused by reward hacking during the single-verifiable reward during post-training.
+These results suggest that performance gains in LRM subjective reasoning are driven by a scaling law of diversity, rather than superficial verbosity.
+It also demonstrates that \approach~is able to improve reasoning efficiency.
 One possible explanation is that optimizing for diversity can serve as a useful inductive bias, enabling the model to explore a broader solution space and discover more accurate, perspective-aligned answers in subjective tasks.